ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 1. I´m applying a thin layer of grease to the headset top cup.
 The upper bearing will be placed inside the greased cup.
 It´s only a thin layer because too much grease would attract dirt and the Hope headset is nicely sealed with two rubbers therefore I think  not much grease is required to protect the headset – I use it only as an anti corrosive and to simplify getting the bearing out of the top cup if maintenance would be required.
 The bearing itself is a greased cartridge bearing that doesn´t require any additional grease.
    <figure>
    <img src="/img/strael/shimano-grease.jpg" alt="A plastic can with Shimano quality grease">
    <figcaption>The Shimano grease I´m using.
-You do not need much of it.</figcaption>
+You don´t need much of it.</figcaption>
    </figure>
    <figure>
    <img src="/img/strael/greasing-the-top-cup.jpg" alt="A hand applying grease to the headset top cup">